A Comprehensive Guide to Securing Your Voice Agent

 The fastest path to voice agent security:

-- **Start with detection**: Add Vocos detection to your audio intake pipeline.
-It's one API call and under 200ms of latency.
+- Start with detection.
+Add it to your audio intake pipeline - one API call, under a second of latency.

-- **Update continuously**: Subscribe to model updates to stay ahead of new synthesis techniques.
+- Update continuously.
+Subscribe to model updates so you stay ahead of new synthesis techniques.

 Your voice agent is only as trustworthy as the audio it trusts.
 Make sure every voice it hears is real.